 (f) Waste generation and disposal element.
 The types and volumes of solid waste other than normal household waste likely to be generated by the proposed subdivision shall be listed.
 The means of handling these wastes shall be given in detail.
 If hazardous wastes will be produced, full detail as to their nature and means of disposal shall be provided.

 (g) Sustainable energy element.
-This element shall discuss the effects of the proposed development on the production and consumption of energy; on the generation and absorption of greenhouse gasses and other conditions which will affect the sustainability of our community in the rapidly changing environment.
+This element shall discuss the effects of the proposed development on the production and consumption of energy; on the generation and absorption of greenhouse gasses; and other conditions which will affect the sustainability of our community in the rapidly changing environment.
 The Board will welcome proposals that will reduce net effects on global warming.

 (h) A neighborhood and community element to consist of the following:

-[1] Schools Discuss the expected impact on the school system pre-kindergarten, elementary, middle school, and secondary levels, by type of housing (single-family, garden apartment, townhouse, high rise, etc.), and by bedroom (one-bedroom, two-bedroom, etc.); the number of students; and school bus routing changes if found necessary.
+[1] Schools.
+Discuss the expected impact on the school system pre-kindergarten, elementary, middle school, and secondary levels, by type of housing (single-family, garden apartment, townhouse, high rise, etc.), and by bedroom (one-bedroom, two-bedroom, etc.); the number of students; and school bus routing changes if found necessary.
 Coordination with the Superintendent of Schools is recommended, particularly for large residential developments.

 [2] Police.
 The expected impact on police service, time and manpower needed to protect the proposed development; provision for special alarm or warning devices or agents and other needs shall be presented.
 Coordination with the Police Department is recommended.

 [3] Fire.
-Expected fire protection needs, on-site firefighting capabilities, on-site alarm or other warning devices, water flow needs, source and delivery system and other needs shall be presented.
+Expected fire protection needs, on-site fire-fighting capabilities, on-site alarm or other warning devices, water flow needs, source and delivery system and other needs shall be presented.
 Coordination with the Fire Department is recommended.

 [4] Existing neighborhood land use.
 Discuss compatibility with adjacent or nearby existing land uses, or approved private development plans, if known, for adjacent or nearby land use changes to occur during the life of the proposed development.
-If the proposed uses are not compatible, the reasons therefore shall be detailed.
+If the proposed uses are not compatible, the reasons therefor shall be detailed.
 Consultation with the Planning Agent is strongly recommended.

 (i) Social-economic element to consist of the following: